KUNALP1607/jQuery/README.md

 # jQuery
-Here is my jQuery learning material.
+Here is my jQuery learning material from Basics to Advanced.